 Welcome to the Institute for Money, Technology & Financial Inclusion (IMTFI).
 Established in 2008, the Institute is housed in the School of Social Sciences at the University of California, Irvine.
 It is a leading research center on the consumer side of financial technology--everything from mobile money to AI-driven alternative credit scoring.
 We focus on the everyday use and implications of these new technologies: how people engage, refuse, modify, hack, and share them, and how they in turn influence people's understandings of money, value, justice, even faith.
 Read on here.

-- The IMTFI Edited Collection: MONEY AT THE MARGINS: Global Perspectives on Technology, Financial Inclusion and Design edited by Bill Maurer, Smoki Musaraj, and Ivan Small.
-Introduction available online.
+- MONEY AT THE MARGINS: Global Perspectives on Technology, Financial Inclusion and Design edited by Bill Maurer, Smoki Musaraj, and Ivan Small.
+Introduction online.